arales/LevelsBeyondCodingAssessment/README.md

 The implementation for the backend and front end of the coding assessment can be found in the folders name appropriately for each task.
-Please follow the user guides named **'How-to-use'** which can be found in both of the task folders and offer directions for how to run the server for each task implementation.
+Please follow the user guides named **'How-to-use'** which can be found in both of the task folders.
+The user guide files offer directions for how to run the server for each task implementation.

 ## Future Enhancements: